ivangfr/springboot-ldap-testcontainers/README.md

 - Go to the terminal where `simple-service` is running and press `Ctrl+C`

-- In `springboot-ldap` root folder, run the command below to stop and remove docker-compose containers, networks and volumes
+- In `springboot-ldap` root folder, to stop and remove docker-compose containers, networks and volumes run
   ```
   docker-compose down -v
   ```